Subscribe

 At the program's request, Coverfly will automatically remove your title page for you if you include one when submitting to this program.

-All applicants are required to provide a script sample, resume, and at least one professional reference from someone who has worked within the entertainment industry within the past five years and can speak to the applicant’s readiness for the program.
+All applicants are required to provide a script sampleresume, and at least one professional reference from someone who has worked within the entertainment industry within the past five years and can speak to the applicant’s readiness for the program.
 References will be reviewed for finalist candidates.

+You can apply by submitting either a Television (Half-hour) or Television (One-hour) script.
 Applicants can submit full projects in PDF format, but only the first 5 pages will be reviewed.

 Applicants can only apply once.
 Duplicate submissions will be removed from consideration.